bhavenp/deployable_sentiment_analysis/README.md

 # Deployable Sentiment Analysis model

-This repo is for developing a sentiment analysis model that can be deployed using a Flask application.
+This repository contains code for a sentiment analysis model that can be deployed using a Flask application.
 This project is an extension of the [ComputeFest 2020- "Notebook to Cloud" workshop](https://github.com/Harvard-IACS/2020-ComputeFest).

 ## Steps